AndyMc3000/ci-ms2-party-chef/testing.md

 ## 1. Development Testing ##

 During the development process I manually tested elements and components after I added them to the website.
-If I encountered an issue or bug, in most cases I wored to resolve it straight away.
-I have listed the tests and, and those with bugs here;
+If I encountered an issue or bug in most cases I worked to resolve it straight away.
+I have listed the tests I did including those where I encountered bugs here;

 #### Tests ####